nhanx04/nhanx04/README.md

 <h1 align="center">Hi 👋, I'm Trong Nhan Nguyen</h1>
 <h3 align="center">A passionate software developer from HCM University of Technology.</h3>

+## 🚀 About Me:

+- 🤝 I enjoy working on a variety of projects and am always eager to learn new technologies.

 - 🌱 I’m currently learning **ReactJS, Angular, NodeJS**

+-  🗓 In the next 3 years, my goal is becoming a senior fullstack developer

 - 📫 How to reach me **nhan.nguyencs04@gmail.com**